Caretaker Ashraf Aljasem and farm manager Patrick Beal harvest carrots

 Who is welcome at the Trinity Retreat Center?

-Trinity Retreat Center is an Episcopal mission of Trinity Church Wall Street, and is open to everyone, regardless of denomination and faith.
+Trinity Retreat Center is an Episcopal mission of Trinity Church Wall Street, and is open to everyone, regardless of denomination or faith.
 For group retreats, we host religious groups (all faiths are welcome) and educational nonprofit groups.

 Will there be church services during our retreat?
 Does everyone have to participate in church services?